CharviKaranam/CharviKaranam/README.md

 - 👀 I’m interested in learning programming languages and coding
 - 🌱 I’m currently pursuing my bachelor's in computer science from Andhra University
 - 💞️ I’m looking to collaborate on coding sessions
+- U can catch me on LinkedIn: https://www.linkedin.com/in/charvi-karanam-787358329/

 <!---